International Conference on Access to Justice and Legal Services

 Access to What?
 Private Process, Lawyers, and Democracy

 The failure of the new legal services market

-Robert Cross and Alex Roy, Legal Services Board
+Robert Cross, Legal Services Board

 Balancing entry and ethics: challenges ahead

 Philip Drake and Stuart Toddington, University of Huddrsfield

 Refashioning our ideas about lawyer and client collaboration.

 Chair: Mark Benton, Legal Services Society of British Columbia

 Marie Burton, London School of Economics

 Place and the development of social welfare legal aid.